 We’ve come to the final episode in our 3 part series on how to journal in a way that heals.
 I hope you’ve enjoyed it so far!
-This post is my favorite because it contains my all time favorite strategy for journaling.
-These are all pretty great in their own right, but there’s one that I prefer above all others.
+This post is my favorite because it contains my all time favorite strategy for how to journal your feelings.
+These expressive writing ideas are all pretty great in their own right, but there’s one that I prefer above all others.

-I’m calling these the advanced strategies for journaling, in large part because many of them really require that you have mastered the mindset shifts in the first episode.
-So make sure you’ve got those down, then enjoy some of my favorites in this post.
+I’m calling these the advanced strategies for journaling, in large part because many of them really require that you have mastered the mindset shifts that were introduced in first post.

 Be a Mindful Investigator

-▶Once you’ve identified something, there are several ways to effectively journal, though in each, it is important to remember the mindset shifts of using self compassion and caring curiosity.
+Once you’ve identified something, there are several ways to effectively journal your feelings, remembering the mindset shifts of using self compassion and caring curiosity.
 Several of the options already listed would work well here, but here’s a new one for you:

 Write a letter to your younger self who was hurt in that situation.
 Write to her as if you were the parent she needed in that moment.
 Validate and encourage that younger you.
 Help her “unlearn” some of the painful beliefs she may have internalized from that experience.

-It would be too long to give you a letter I wrote to myself but I’ll give you an example of the mindfuln investigator:
+It would be too long to give you a letter I wrote to myself but I’ll give you an example of the mindful investigator:

 ▶Why might some part of me believe that I need this anxiety/depression/challenge?